mah0x211/lua-gpoll/README.md

 ***

-This module provides a generic interface for synchronous I/O multiplexing processing. therefore, you must be set polling fuctions with `set_poller` function for the actual processing.
+This module provides a generic interface for synchronous I/O multiplexing.
+Therefore, you must set the polling functions using either the `set_poller` or `use` function to perform actual processing.

 ## set_poller( [poller] )

-set the polling functions. if the `poller` table is `nil` or not contains the polling functions, then the default polling functions are set.
+Sets the polling functions.
+If the `poller` table is `nil` or does not contain the necessary polling functions, the default ones are used.

 **Parameters**